 “How about fungus?”
 I asked, again saying the English word very clearly.
 When that didn’t register I even tried pronouncing it the way a Korean might mispronounce it: pun-gus-euh.
 He shook his head.

 Damn it.
 It would have helped to look up fungus before coming, but I was sure that mujeom would do the trick.
 And fungus isn’t one of those words that one just happens to know.
-It’s not as if you often encounter it in daily conversations or in the practice dialogues in Korean textbooks, in which a concerned Mr. Park asks his sullen colleague, “What’s the matter, Mr. Kim?”
+It’s not like you often encounter it in daily conversations or in the practice dialogues in Korean textbooks, in which a concerned Mr. Park asks his sullen colleague, “What’s the matter, Mr. Kim?”

 Kim: I am sick.

-Park: That’s too bad!
+Park: Oh, really?
 Did you catch a cold?

 Kim: No. Frankly speaking, it is a fungus.

-Park: You’d better go to the hospital and take a rest.
+Park: That’s too bad!
+You’d better go the hospital and take a rest.

 I racked my brain but the closest word to fungus I could come up with was beoseot, which means “mushroom”.
 I knew it was a long shot, but I pointed to my crotch again, and in my best Korean, said, “Here is a mushroom-like thing.”